Flexible Degree Options

 |EGRMGMT 501 MEM Seminar and Workshop Series||EGRMGMT 501 MEM Seminar and Workshop Series|

-Those who do not intend to obtain a degree but are interested in coursework may take courses as non-degree students.
+Those who do not intend to obtain a degree may take courses as non-degree students.

-- Non-degree applicants are required to submit all standard application requirements, exception GRE scores
+- Are required to submit all parts of the application, except GRE scores

 Minimum Pre-Requisite Course Requirements